Algebra and Combinatorics of the Brion map on Generalized Permutahedra: Introduction

 In the internal perspective, in a cocommutative Hopf monoid $\mathbf{H}$, the primitive elements $\mathcal{P}(\mathbf{H})$ play an important role due to a variant of the Cartier--Milnor--Moore theorem \cite{Cartier2007,MilnorMoore,AguiarMahajan2}.
-We provide necessary background on this topic in \Cref{sec:Background}.
-In the context of Hopf monoids this theorem states that if we have a cocommutative Hopf monoid, then $\mathbf{H}$ is exactly the same as the universal enveloping monoid on the primitives (see \Cref{thrm:CMM}).
-While $\GP$ is not cocommutative, it is commutative.
-This motivates us to consider its dual, which is cocommutative (see \Cref{thrm:dualcom}), allowing us to recover the dual Hopf monoid $\GP^*$ from $\mathcal{P}(\GP^*)$.
-There is even more structure at play: A Hopf monoid $\mathbf{H}$ has the structure of a Lie monoid with the commutator $x \cdot y - y \cdot x$ as the Lie bracket, and in fact the primitives $\pp{\mathbf{H}}$ form a Lie submonoid.
-In \Cref{sec: LieOfPrimitives} we describe the primitives for permutahedra, associahedra, and orbit polytopes and each of their Lie brackets.
-In particular, for associahedra we find that the Lie monoid is isomorphic to the positive part of the Witt Lie algebra.
+In the context of Hopf monoids this theorem states that if we have a cocommutative Hopf monoid, then $\mathbf{H}$ is isomorphic to the universal enveloping monoid on the primitives.
+While $\nGP$ is not cocommutative, it is commutative.
+This motivates us to consider its dual, which is cocommutative, allowing us to recover the dual Hopf monoid $\nGP^*$ from $\mathcal{P}(\nGP^*)$.
+There is also additional structure over a Hopf monoid and its primitive elements.
+A Hopf monoid $\mathbf{H}$ is a Lie monoid with Lie bracket given by the commutator $x \cdot y - y \cdot x$, and the primitives $\pp{\mathbf{H}}$ form a Lie submonoid.

+We give the necessary background of Hopf monoids, duality, and the Cartier--Milnor--Moore theorem in Section~\ref{sec:Background}.
+In Section~\ref{sec:hopfmonoidexamples}, we explain the Hopf monoid of posets $\P$, the Hopf monoid of generalized permtuahedra $\nGP$ along with the necessary polyhedral background, and the Hopf monoids $\nPI$, $\nA$, and $\nOP$.
+In Section~\ref{sec:lieprimitives}, we apply the general theory to describe the coproduct and primitives of the dual Hopf monoids mentioned previously.
+In Theorem~\ref{thm:posetprimitives} we classify the primitives of $\P^*$.
+Moreover, in Theorem~\ref{thm:GPprimitives} we describe the primitives of $\nGP^*$ which consequently gives primitives of the submonoids $\nPI^*$, $\nA^*$, and $\nOP^*$ (Corollary~\ref{cor:subGPprimitives}).
+We also compute the Lie brackets of the primitives of $\nPI^*$ (Theorem~\ref{thm:liebracketpermutahedra}), of $\nA^*$ (Theorem~\ref{thm:liebracketassociahedra}), and of $\nOP^*$ (Theorem~\ref{thm:liebracketorbit}).
+In particular, for the Hopf monoid involving associahedra we find that the associated Lie algebra is isomorphic to the positive part of the Witt Lie algebra (Theorem~\ref{thm:liealgebraassociahedra}).